Preparing Now for Missionary Life Later

 Much of mission work requires initiative and intrinsic motivation.
 There usually is not going to be someone around telling us what to do or how to do it.
 While not all of us are leaders of others, we can all practice a degree of independence.
 What I mean by that is simply getting the job done as if it depends on us alone, doing it well as if no one else is looking, and seeing it through to the end.
 This is a skill and a work ethic which is learned and refined through practice.
 Here is a small example.
 No one told me to create this brochure.
 I saw the need, began the project, asked others to help, and now you are reading it!

 Hand Over Ministries.

 If you are in ministry or doing ministry, what are you doing to hand over your areas of responsibility to others?
 In a practical sense, you may very well be leaving your ministry and heading to the mission field soon.
 So, who is going to carry it on when you leave?
 On another level, training others to do what you do (and even doing it better) is excellent practice for missionary life.
 As a missionary, the ability to train others to do a job and turn them loose to see it grow and flourish is a valid measure of success on the mission field.

 Practice good relationships now.
-You have all kinds of relationships at the workplace, at church, in your neighborhood, within your extended family, and in the community.
+You have all kinds of relationships in the workplace, at church, in your neighborhood, within your extended family, and in the community.
 When you get to the mission field your world, in a relational sense, will get a lot smaller.
 You may be working with only one or two other missionary families.
-You will not have a family network immediately available to you nor will you have that wide circle of friends you have here in the States.
+You will not have a family network immediately available to you nor will you have the wide circle of friends you have here in the States.
 So, having healthy relationships is all the more important.
-You cannot be indifferent to your relationships on the field as we might be more inclined to do here in the States knowing that we have other people, friends, or family members we can depend on for help or friendship.
+You cannot be indifferent to your relationships on the field as we might be more inclined to do here in the States knowing that there are other people, friends, or family members we can depend on for help or friendship.
 Practice treating people here as if you depended on them there.
 “If it is possible, as much as depends on you, live peaceably with all men” (Romans 12:18).